dakics/asm-tie-fighter/README.md

 If you have sound on, you will be blasted by roar of the player rocket launch.
 There is even a brief explosion if you get killed!

+Watch out for invisible alien ships!
+Search for an air-raid shelter if action gets too wild.

 ![alt tag](https://raw.github.com/dakics/asm-tie-fighter/master/tie-0.png)